 The Gillnet Dolphin Mitigation Strategy applies to all gillnet fishing in the SESSF.
-A copy of the Gillnet Dolphin Mitigation Strategy is available on the AFMA website ('Environment and research' - 'Protected species management' - 'Protected species management strategies').
+A copy of the Gillnet Dolphin Mitigation Strategy is available on the AFMA website ('Fisheries Management' - 'Management tools' - 'Rebuilding strategies').

 Fishing with gillnets is not permitted unless the nominated boat has an AFMA-approved Dolphin Mitigation Plan.
-A template for a Dolphin Mitigation Plan is available on the AFMA website ('Environment and research' - 'Protected species management' - 'Protected species' - 'Dolphins').
+A template for a Dolphin Mitigation Plan is available on the AFMA website ('Research and Environment' - 'Protected species management' - 'Protected species' - 'Dolphins').